Junaid-Ahmed94/SNLP-Fact-Checker/README.md

 4. Calculate Probability
 <br />**total_occurances/(total_pages+0.000000001)** using this equation, if we get probability higher or equal to 0.5, this fact is correct.

+### Examples:
+Following are sone True and False facts other than test/train sets.
+#### True Facts:
+Arthur Conan Doyle's birth place is Edinburgh, United Kingdom.
+<br />Asif Ali Zardari was the President of Pakistan.
+<br />Italy is located in the middle of the Mediterranean Sea.
+<br />Johnny Depp played the title character in Tim Burton's film Edward Scissorhands.
+<br />Sundar Pichai is the CEO of Google.
+#### True Facts:
+Winston Churchill suffer from narcolepsy.
+<br />Justin Trudeau taught snowboarding.
+<br />Elvis Presley was a natural blond.
+<br />Mark Wahlberg was a rapper.
+<br />Leighton Meester was born in prison.